Teradata/covalent/src/platform/core/data-table/README.md

-  tooltip?: string; // used to add a tooltip into the column header numeric?: boolean; // used to right align elements if they are numeric format?: (value: any) => any; // used to format the cell values nested?: boolean;
-  sortable?: boolean; // used to make a particular column sortable hidden?: boolean; // used to hide the column in the data table on the fly filter?: boolean;
+  tooltip?: string; // used to add a tooltip into the column header numeric?: boolean; // used to right align elements if they are numeric format?: (value: any) => any; // used to format the cell values nested?: boolean; // when this is true, the `.` characters will be taken as key separators for nested values sortable?: boolean; // used to make a particular column sortable hidden?: boolean; // used to hide the column in the data table on the fly filter?: boolean;
-  width?: ITdDataTableColumnWidth | number; // used to configure the widhts of the columns, if omitted it will fill the rest of the space
+  width?: ITdDataTableColumnWidth | number; // used to configure the widths of the columns, if omitted it will fill the rest of the space
 }

 export interface ITdDataTableColumnWidth {